Chirag-ahir/JAVA-All-Basic/README.md

   Multitasking is the capability of an Operating System to execute more the one task or job simultaneously on a shared resource.

   What is Multi threading?<br>
-  Multithreading is the ability of an Operating System to execute more than one thread at the same time.
+  Multithreading is the ability of an Operating System to execute more than one thread at the same time.<br>

+  We can achieve multithreading in Java in two ways:<br>

+1. By Implementing the Runnable Interface<br>
+2. By extending Thread class

   What is Multi processing?<br>
   Multiprocessing refers to the ability of a system to run multiple processors concurrently, where each processor can run one or more threads.

+  What is the thread life cycle?<br>

+  **New - Runnable - Running - Waiting - Dead**<br>

+  1. New: The thread is the new state when we create it using the “Thread class”.
+It remains in this state until the program starts the thread by calling the start() method.<br>
+  2. Runnable: In this phase, the start() method invokes the instance of the thread.
+The scheduler takes the thread control to finish the execution.<br>
+  3. Running: The thread goes to the running state when its execution starts.
+The scheduler selects one thread from the thread pool and the thread starts executing in the application.<br>
+  4. Waiting: There is a need for synchronization between threads as multiple threads are running in the application.
+Hence, one thread has to wait, till the other thread finishes its execution.
+Therefore, we say that the thread is in the waiting state.<br>
+  5. Dead: When the thread is terminated, the thread goes into the dead state.<br>

   What are the advantages of Multithreading?<br>
  1. Threads are lightweight which has a low memory footprint<br>